 - 4 Vocational Psychology and Career Development - 5.
 Methods of Quantitative Research Design and Analysis - 6.
-Ethical, Legal, and Professional Issues in Psychology
+Ethical, Legal, and Professional Issues in Psychology - 3-5 Weeks Following Written Prelims: Oral Examination

-3-5 Weeks Following Written Prelims: Oral Examination
+Schedule for Spring 2013 Written and Oral Doctoral Comprehensive Examination

-Schedule for Fall 2012 Written and Oral Doctoral Comprehensive Examination
+Friday, December 14, 2012, 5pm: All registration materials must be turned in, in a manila envelope directed to the Prelim Coordinator, to JoLynn in the EDPS office, MBH 113.

-Friday, August 3, 2012, 5pm: All registration materials must be turned in, in a manila envelope directed to the Prelim Coordinator, to Kendra in the EDPS office, MBH 113.
 Alternatively, they may be combined into a single scanned or PDF file and e-mailed to the Prelim Coordinator.

-Friday, September 7, 2012, 8:00 am: Receive Segment One written prelim questions.
+Friday, January 18, 2013, 8:00 am: Receive Segment One written prelim questions.

-Monday, September 10, 2012, 8:00 am: Turn in Segment One written prelim responses.
+Monday, January 21, 2013, 8:00 am: Turn in Segment One written prelim responses.

-Friday, September 14, 2012, 8:00 am: Receive Segment Two written prelim questions.
+Friday, January 25, 2013, 8:00 am: Receive Segment Two written prelim questions.

-Monday, September 17, 2012, 8:00 am: Turn in Segment Two written prelim responses.
+Monday, January 28, 2013, 8:00 am: Turn in Segment Two written prelim responses.

-Friday, September 28, 2012, 8:00 am: Turn in materials for oral prelims directed to the Prelim Coordinator, to Kendra in the EDPS office, MBH 113.
+Thursday, February 14, 2013, 8:00 am: Turn in materials for oral prelims, attention Prelim Coordinator, to JoLynn in the EDPS office, MBH 113.

-Friday, September 28, 2012, 5:00 pm: Prelim Coordinator distributes oral prelim materials to faculty.
+Friday, February 15, 2013: Prelim Coordinator distributes oral prelim materials to faculty.

-Friday, October 19, 2012: Oral Examination (Please reserve the full day until scheduling has been completed.
-If there are more than 7 students taking the Oral component of the Prelim exam, an additional day will be scheduled Monday, October 22.)
+Friday, March 1, 2013: Oral Examination (Please reserve the full day until scheduling has been completed.
+If there are more than 7 students taking the Oral component of the Prelim exam, an additional day will be scheduled Monday, March 4).